Lybarger/sdoh_extraction/README.md

 # Social Determinants of Health Event Extraction

+## Background
 This repository trains and evaluates a deep learning information extraction model for extracting event-based representations of social determinants of health (SDOH) from clinical text.
 In previous work, we introduced the Social History Annotated Corpus (SHAC), which consists of clinical text with detailed event-based annotations for SDOH events such as alcohol, drug, tobacco, employment, and living situation [1].
 SHAC was the benchmark gold standard dataset from the 2022 National NLP Clinical Challenges SDOH extraction task (n2c2/UW SDOH Challenge) [2].
 We introduce the Multi-label Span-based Entity and Relation Transformer (mSpERT), which we train and evaluate on SHAC [3].
 This repository contains a pipeline for importing SHAC into a Python data structure, training mSpERT on SHAC, and evaluating mSpERT on SHAC.

 mSpERT is an augmented version of the original [Span-based Entity and Relation Transformer](https://ebooks.iospress.nl/volumearticle/55116) (SpERT) model developed by Eberts and Ulges [4].
 SpERT jointly extracts entities and relations using BERT with output layers that classify spans and predict span relations.
 SpERT's span-based architecture allows overlapping span predictions but only allows a single label to be assigned to each span; however, the SHAC annotations frequently assign multiple labels to a single span.
 To adapt SpERT to SHAC, we developed mSpERT.
 We added additional classification layers to SpERT to accommodate multi-label span label.
 Figure 1 presents the mSpERT framework, which includes three classification layers: 1) Entity Type, 2) Entity Subtype, and 3) Relation.
 The Entity Type and Relation layers are identical to the original SpERT, and the Entity Subtype layer is incorporated to generate multi-label span predictions.  mSpERT was developed by cloning the [original SpERT GitHub repository](https://github.com/lavis-nlp/spert).

 ![Figure 1](figures/spert_multilabel.drawio.png)

+## SHAC
+SHAC consists of de-identified clinial text from MIMIC-III and the University of Washington (UW) that is annotated for SDOH.
+SHAC was used as gold standard data in the 2022 n2c2/UW SDOH Challenge.
+SHAC is currently only available to individuals that participated in the challenge; however, it will be made more broadly available starting in November 2023.
+Access to SHAC requires PhysioNet credentialing for the MIMIC-III data and a data use agreement for the UW data.
+To access SHAC, please email both Kevin Lybarger ([klybarge@gmu.edu](mailto:klybarge@gmu.edu)) and Meliha Yetisgen ([melihay@uw.edu](mailto:melihay@uw.edu)).

 ## BRAT Import